 With the different types of smoke alarms in the market, it is difficult to identify which one your home needs.
 These three simple steps will help you decide.

-First step: Identify the types of smoke alarms and ensure it is photoelectrical.
+First step: Identify the types of smoke alarms and ensure it is photoelectric.

-These alarms contain LED light that sends a straight beam across the chamber.
-There is a light sensor on the other side of the chamber.
+Photoelectric alarms contain LED light that sends a straight beam across the chamber.
 Once the smoke enters the detector, it will disrupt the light beam.
 The beam will then go off to separate directions, with some of the LED lights hitting the sensor.
 Once the light hits the sensor, it will trigger the alarms.
 Photoelectric smoke alarms are best at identifying a common type of home fire, such as smoky and smouldering fires, the alarm can cause false alarms, so they must occasionally be cleaned.

 Photoelectric smoke alarms are the best type for homes, as recommended by most fire authorities.
 Photoelectric smoke alarms are found to be much faster at detecting smoke from smouldering artificial materials than the obsolete ionisation alarms.
 Early warning is essential The longer the fire goes on, the more smoke can occupy the home and become an inhalation and visibility hazard.

-Third Step: Choose a smoke alarm that complies with the new smoke alarm legislation
+Choose a smoke alarm that complies with the Legislation

 Ensure the alarm complies with the Australian Standard for smoke alarms, AS 3786, as required by law.
 Strange as it sounds, different states have different rules on this.
 For a Queensland property, Queensland, newly installed smoke alarms must follow the new version of the standard, AS 3786:2014.
 Because of this confusion, it is still possible to buy the obsolete alarms in Qld, so check very carefully if you are making this purchase yourself.